 As with all gemstones, there are factors to consider when examining opal jewellery.
 Opals firstly are incredibly soft gemstones, and sensitive to changes in their environment.
 Pieces with cracks and crazing can be significantly devalued so good care of opal jewellery is essential.

-To gain a free auction valuation of your jewellery, and to find out about entering your items into a Fine Jewellery Sale, contact our specialist Liz Bailey MA FGA DGA CPAA via email@example.com
+To gain a free auction valuation of your jewellery, and to find out about entering your items into a Fine Jewellery Auction, contact our specialist Liz Bailey MA FGA DGA CPAA via email@example.com

 Please enter your email address below, we will send you a notification email when the sale is available to view online.